mesonbuild/meson/docs/markdown/Reference-manual.md

   target, **never** use this for object files that you build yourself.
 - `name_suffix` the string that will be used as the extension for the target by overriding the default.
 By default on Windows this is `exe` and on other platforms it is omitted.
+Set this to `[]`, or omit the keyword argument for the default behaviour.
 - `override_options` takes an array of strings in the same format as `project`'s `default_options` overriding the values of these options for this target only, since 0.40.0